- Toyota Motor Sales, U.S.A., Inc. is established in Hollywood, California.

 - Toyota Financial Services announces private label financing with Mazda as its first client.

-- Toyota temporarily suspends U.S. manufacturing production for seven weeks in the wake of the COVID-19 pandemic; refocuses on production of PPE, and steps up to support the community through various grants and community outreach programs.
+- Toyota temporarily suspends U.S. manufacturing production for seven weeks in the wake of the COVID-19 pandemic; refocuses on production of face shields and masks, and steps up to support the community through various grants and community outreach programs.

 - Toyota achieves pledge to invest $13 billion over a five-year period one year earlier than anticipated.